Nurses at New Jersey Hospital Fed Patients Benadryl to Avoid Work, Whistleblower Lawsuit Alleges

 In an explosive new lawsuit this week, nurses at a New Jersey hospital have been accused by one of their own of drugging patients with the drowsy medication Benadryl to avoid work.
 The plaintiff, Patricia Moran, is suing her employer, the Monmouth Medical Center, for having allegedly punished her after she spoke out about the practice.

-According to the lawsuit, filed in the Superior Court of New Jersey Monmouth County this Wednesday, Moran had been a nurse at the hospital for 32 years, most recently working at the hospital’s adult psychiatric unit.
+According to the lawsuit, filed in the Superior Court of New Jersey Monmouth County this Wednesday, Moran had been a nurse at the hospital for over 30 years, most recently working at the hospital’s adult psychiatric unit.

 In March, she allegedly discovered that several nurses on her floor had “intentionally disregarded patient safety standards” by surreptitiously dosing their patients with diphenhydramine, an antihistamine known by the brand name Benadryl.
 Benadryl is most often taken to relieve allergy symptoms, as well as to counteract the side-effects from psychiatric medication, but it commonly induces sleepiness as well.
 Allegedly, the nurses fed patients Benadryl to lighten “their workload” during the overnight shift, and they went as far as to falsify medical chart records to hide their dosing, according to Moran.